HAZARDU5/ge-test/README.md

 ## Running Development Server

+### PHP Development Server

 1. Run `php -S localhost:8000` to start the server.
 Make sure `php` set in your `PATH` points to your PHP 5.6.x binary.

 2. Navigate your browser to http://localhost:8000/ to access the web application.

+### Apache

+1. Set up a vhost in apache (e.g. `vhost.local` and point it to the `public` folder for the site root.

+2. Navigate your browser to http://vhost.local/ to access the web application.

 ## Logging Out